 Hello and welcome to the DiMenna-Nyselius Library!
 My name is Lisa Thornell and I am the librarian who will be helping you begin your research project in class today.
 You can use this course guide as a starting point for your research in our library research session and for the remainder of the semester.

-Reference Librarians are here to help you with your assignment so please contact us should you need any assistance.
-You can stop by the reference desk when you are in the library, contact us via instant message on email, text us at (203) 295-7542, or schedule an individual research appointment.
+Research Librarians are here to help you with your assignment so please contact us should you need any assistance.
+You can stop by the Library Services and Information Desk when you are in the library, contact us via instant message on email, text us at (203) 295-7542, or schedule an individual research appointment.
 Additional information about library hours, citation help, etc. is located on the library home page

 Starting Your Research:

 Use the steps in the boxes below to refine your research topic before beginning.
 It will save you time!

 Before you even begin your research, find your selected work of art on the museum's website, such as the Metropolitan Museum of Art or the Yale University Art Gallery.
 It is important to have this in front of you so that you can use your formal analysis skills and the details provided in the museum's catalog record to formulate some research topics or questions.

 Think of questions relating to your chosen work of art in the context of your research assignment requirements (above).
 These questions may relate to the object's:

 Hint: Doing a thorough visual analysis of the art prior to this will help you generate questions.
 Also use details from the museum's information associated with the art to inform these questions.

 What interests you about the object?
 What do you notice?

 Think: Who, What, When, Where, Medium, Subject, Composition/style